CertifaiAI/car-plate-recognition/Carplate-yolov5/README.md

 $ python send_images.py
 ```

-*send_video.py*: Detects vehicles including Cars and Vans and sends the cropped images of the NumberPlate over to a FastAPI backend server to perform LPR.
+*send_video.py*: Detects vehicles including Cars and Vans and sends cropped images of the NumberPlate over to a FastAPI backend server which performs the LPR.

  ```bash
 $ python send_video.py